 The Flying Robot International Film Festival is an open competitive film festival focused on aerial cinema created from the perspective of flying cameras, also commonly known as drones.
 Participation in the festival is open to anyone anywhere with an Internet connection.

-We acccept short film submissions in these categories: Cinematic Narrative, Epic Landscape, Drones for Good, FPV Racing & Freestyle, WTF LOL, Promotional and Student Film.
-The festival will screen final selections in San Francisco on November 16, 2017.
+We accept short film submissions in these categories: Cinematic Narrative, Epic Landscape, Drones for Good, FPV Racing & Freestyle, WTF LOL, Promotional and Student Film.

 Winners and runners-up will be awarded in all categories.
 Best of Show and People's Choice winners will also be awarded.